1. Scope of Application

 Insofar as Levy makes use of the abovementioned rights to withdraw, the Client is obligated to compensate all damages which have arisen for Levy due to the withdrawal.

 7. Change in Number of Persons Attending and Event Scheduling

-a) The Client obligates itself to notify Food affairs in writing of the guaranteed number of persons attending involving catering, at the latest 10 workdays prior to commencement of the event.
+a) The Client obligates itself to notify Levy in writing of the guaranteed number of persons attending involving catering, at the latest 10 workdays prior to commencement of the event.
 This number forms the basis for invoicing.
 An undercutting of the number announced is not taken into further account; no adjustment of remuneration occurs.

 b) In a case where the number of persons attending is exceeded, charges are made for the actual number of persons attending.